-$(B) \ \ Real \ estate \ assets \ owned \ by \ us \ and \ leased \ to \ an \ unaffiliated \ third-party \ or \ parties.$
+(B) Real estate assets owned by us and leased to an unaffiliated third-party or parties.

-- (C) Real estate assets owned by a limited liability company ("LLC") or a limited partnership ("LP") in which we have a noncontrolling ownership interests and include tenants who are unaffiliated third-parties. - (D) Real estate assets owned by us or an LLC in which we hold 100% ownership interests and include tenants who are subsidiaries of UHS. - (E) Real estate assets owned by us or an LLC in which we hold 100% ownership interests and include tenants who are unaffiliated third-parties. - (F) The lessee on the HealthSouth Deaconess Health Rehabilitation Hospital ("Deaconess") is HealthSouth/Deaconess L.L.C., a joint venture between HealthSouth Properties Corporation and Deaconess Hospital, Inc. The lease with Deaconess is scheduled to expire on May 31, 2019.
-Pursuant to a name change effective January 1, 2018, Encompass Health Corporation is the guarantor. - (G) Real estate assets owned by an LLC or an LP in which we have a noncontrolling ownership interest and include tenants who are subsidiaries of UHS. - (H) This MOB was acquired during the first quarter of 2012.
-In connection with the third-party loan agreement on this property, we are required to maintain separate financial records for the related entities. - (I) This newly constructed MOB, located on the campus of Henderson Hospital, which is owned and operated by a subsidiary of UHS, was completed and opened during the second quarter of 2017. - (J) These properties were acquired during the third quarter of 2017.
+- (C) Real estate assets owned by a limited liability company ("LLC") or a limited partnership ("LP") in which we have a noncontrolling ownership interests and include tenants who are unaffiliated third-parties. - (D) Real estate assets owned by us or an LLC in which we hold 100% ownership interests and include tenants who are subsidiaries of UHS. - (E) Real estate assets owned by us or an LLC in which we hold 100% ownership interests and include tenants who are unaffiliated third-parties. - (F) This lease with Encompass Health Deaconess Rehabilitation Hospital, LLC, which has an annualized current rental of approximately \$714,000, is scheduled to expire on May 31, 2019 and the tenant has provided verbal notice to us that they do not intend to renew the lease.
+However, although we can provide no assurance that an agreement will be finalized, we are currently in discussions with the tenant to potentially enter into a short-term lease, at a substantially increased lease rate as compared to the existing lease, that would likely be scheduled to expire during the fourth quarter of 2019.
+Encompass Health Corporation is the guarantor of the existing lease.
+We are working on marketing the property for lease to a new tenant. - (G) Real estate assets owned by an LLC or an LP in which we have a noncontrolling ownership interest and include tenants who are subsidiaries of UHS. - (H) This property was acquired during the second quarter of 2018. - (I) This lease with Vibra Hospital of Corpus Christi, which has an annualized current rental of approximately \$857,000, is scheduled to expire on June 1, 2019 and the tenant has provided verbal notice to us that they do not intend to renew the lease and plan to vacate the property by that date.
+We are working on marketing the property for lease to a new tenant.